deficollective/defiscan/src/content/protocols/sir.md

 ## Autonomy

 SIR relies on Uniswap v3 oracles for price data.
-While a critical bug in Uniswap v3 could theoretically disrupt SIR’s operations or distort pricing—potentially destabilizing trader and LPer positions—this risk is mitigated by Uniswap v3’s status as a Stage 2 protocol (fully decentralized and immutable), its extensive audits, and its proven track record as one of the most widely adopted AMMs in DeFi.
+While a critical bug in Uniswap v3 could theoretically disrupt SIR's operations or distort pricing—potentially destabilizing trader and LPer positions—this risk is mitigated by Uniswap v3's status as a Stage 2 protocol (fully decentralized and immutable), its extensive audits, and its proven track record as one of the most widely adopted AMMs in DeFi.
 These factors render such a scenario highly improbable.

 To further reduce liquidity-related risks, SIR automatically scans for the most liquid fee tiers within Uniswap v3.
 If liquidity in the primary pool deteriorates, the protocol seamlessly switches to the price feed of a more liquid fee tier, ensuring continuous and reliable price sourcing.